michaelpersonal/codex/spareparts/SETUP.md

 ### Common Issues

 1. **"AI model not available"**
-   - Ensure Ollama is running: `ollama serve`
+   - Check if OPENAI_API_KEY is set correctly
-   - Check if llava model is installed: `ollama list`
+   - Verify your API key is valid at https://platform.openai.com/api-keys
-   - Pull the model: `ollama pull llava`
+   - Ensure you have sufficient credits in your OpenAI account

 2. **"Camera not working"**
    - Ensure you're using HTTPS or localhost